bryancxr/general_assembly_projects/project_2/README.md

 Surprisingly, adjacent features (its surrounding area and amenities) and open areas (porches) do not and overall lot area do not correlate to the sale price as much.
 Further, very large houses tend to be predicted by another pricing algorithm.

 Our report could have been improved with better information on each home's location (their address) and information on when these sales prices were published.
 Time of sale affects the variability of the results significantly.
 For example, if these sales were made in an economic boom, sale price would be largely inflated.
 Conversely, in a recession, they would be deflated.

+Future work will include using OLS estimation to select variables before performing regression.
+We will also do research into Ames's neighbourhoods to estimate a desireability index for use instead of the neighbourhood factor being a dummy variable.